 The final events of the civil war left perhaps the greatest mark, with the mass execution of Tamil civilians in the north-eastern town of Mullivaikkal.
 The town was essentially a ‘no-fire zone’ but was overrun by the Sri Lankan government army.
 Estimates of the Mullivaikkal civilian death toll vary, yet are generally placed at around 40,000.
 According to the United Nations, however, the overall death toll is up to 100,000.

-Mullivaikkal was unquestionably a scene of inhumane tragedy – children were executed, women were stripped, raped and shot and all of this footage was captured on government soldiers’ phones as war souvenirs, according to Gabriel Macrae, who produced the award-winning documentary No Fire Zone: The Killing Fields of Sri Lanka.
-This was not an attempt to defeat the Tigers – this was a systematic act of brutality.
+Mullivaikkal was unquestionably a scene of inhumane tragedy – children were executed and women were stripped, raped and shot.
+All of this footage was captured on government soldiers’ phones as war souvenirs, said Callum Macrae, producer of the award-winning documentary No Fire Zone: The Killing Fields of Sri Lanka, writing in an article for The Guardian in 2013.

 38-year-old Yasodha, and her eleven year-old daughter, Devi, were caught up in the final scenes of disaster at Mullivaikkal.
 They escaped to France soon after the end of the conflict.